JThh/VCL-torch/README.md

 This is the official code repository for paper `Applying Variational Continual learning (VCL) to CNNs and ResNets: when it shines brighter than other methods`.

 It contains variational implementation of CNNs and ResNets, and other utility modules to facilitate other variational layer constructions (`./src/layers/` and `./src/models`).
 We provide notebooks and experimental scripts of variational networks on Permuted and Split CIFAR10 and CIFAR100 datasets at the `./src` folder.
+Refer to `./src/README.md` for more details on the notebooks.

 ## Experiments